genie-js/genie-dat/README.md

 ## Limitations

-Currently this library does not yet read the tech tree data.

 Age of Kings, SWGB, and the AoE1 and AoE:DE files are not yet supported.
 The goal is to expand support for these formats in the future.

 Parsing a large binary file like this is quite slow, it takes about 6 seconds on my machine.
 This is probably not inherent and just has to do with the way this library is implemented on top of [awestruct](https://github.com/goto-bus-stop/awestruct).
 Hopefully awestruct's performance can be improved in the future.
 You should cache the result if you need it often.